orangejuice/blog/data/activity/book-中央帝国的财政密码-2017/record.en.md

 ---
-title: The Fiscal Code of the Central Empire
+title: The Financial Secrets of the Central Empire
-slug: the-fiscal-code-of-the-central-empire
 category: book
 status: todo
 rating: 0